Transportation Planning

 What is the purpose of the Traffic Volume & Collision Report?

-The Traffic Volume & Collision report is published every two years and is a comprehensive overview of the city’s traffic volume and collision trends.
+The Traffic Volume & Collision report is a comprehensive overview of the city’s traffic volume and collision trends.
 Data generated by the report helps our traffic engineers evaluate intersections and street segments for future study and improvements.
 More than 200 intersections in the city are evaluated as part of the data collection process.
 To find out more, read the White Paper about the City’s Traffic Volume & Collision Report.

 Does the addition of bicycle lanes improve safety?